-Paris, in our opinion, is an open-air museum.
-There’s something to discover on every street corner and that’s why we prefer to be on foot and the kids on their scooters.
-A travel companion that we can’t do without on any city trip.
+In our opinion, Paris is an open-air museum.
+There is something to discover on every street corner and that’s why we prefer to be on foot and the kids on their scooters.
+A travel companion that we can’t miss on any city trip.
 We cover longer distances by subway or bus.

 It goes without saying that traveling without a plane is becoming more and more popular.
 We jumped at the environmentally friendly chance to take the TGV directly from Munich to Paris.
-The children were eagerly awaiting the trip, because after all, you don’t travel on the fastest European train every day.
+The kids were eagerly awaiting the trip, because after all, you don’t travel on the fastest European train every day.
 The 5-hour journey starts in the morning.
-In the large armchairs and plenty of room to stretch your legs, you can once again close your eyes.
+In the large armchairs with plenty of room to stretch your legs, you can close your eyes once again.

 For entertainment, the kids have packed their children’s headphones from POGS and can listen to their music and audio games either alone or together.
 We have already presented the headphones to you several times on Instagram and we are still thrilled with the quality and longevity of the batteries.
 After a short visit to the board restaurant, it’s also time to get out.
-We have never been so relaxed when arriving in the middle of Paris.
+We have never arrived in the middle of Paris so relaxed.

 It’s hard to get past the fresh croissant-scented boulangeries in the morning.
 You can find them on almost every street corner and you can’t go far wrong.
 If you want to be sure of a warm pain aux chocolats, head to the family-run Josephines Bakery in Saint-Germain-des-Prés.
 With a delicious breakfast in hand, you can head straight out to explore the popular neighborhood.
 Because especially in the morning there is still relatively little going on.